perilldj/CS-498-RigidBodyPhysics/README.md

 -------------------------------------

 To use this software, ensure you have
-Blender and Visual Studio isntalled.
+Blender and Visual Studio installed.

 Download the whole repository and open the Project1.sln file.
 Make sure you are